1998 Nagaland Legislative Assembly election: Result

-Elected members
+Results by constituency

 Government Formation

 On 5 March, S. C. Jamir was sworn in as the Chief Minister, by the Governor Om Prakash Sharma, for his second successive term.
 In addition, 11 other members of the Legislative assembly were sworn in as ministers in the cabinet.
 These included the future Chief Minister, Neiphiu Rio, who was made the Home minister.